This post on baby poses is about doing simple poses that are easy to copy. Can you think of anything more enjoyable to

 Baby pictures, just like family portraits come out better when you can take advantage of good photography lighting.
 You may also want to discover a photography tip on using a Photo Fill Light.

 My number one photography tip is always the same: Have fun as you get the hang of taking better photos.
 Experiment with a new technique in several ways.
 The age of digital photography allows us to experiment and try many variations of techniques without wasting film or money as we go and you can check out your results right away and make any adjustments.
 How cool is that?

 I recently took some more newborn pictures for someone.
-I couldn't resist adding this baby portrait example as one of the poses I like to do with babies.
+I couldn't resist adding this baby portrait example as one of the poses I like to do with babies, the peaceful sleeping baby pose.
+Positioning the hands is the key to making this pose special.

 There is a saying that there is nothing more peaceful than a sleeping baby.
 Poses like this are easy to do when you have a content sleeping baby.